dalealleshouse/zebra-puzzle-solver/README.md

 ## The Puzzle

-There are several different version of the Zebra Puzzle (aka Einstein's puzzle) and the solution provided in the repository are flexible enough to solve them all.
+There are several different version of the Zebra Puzzle (aka Einstein's puzzle).
+The solution provided in the repository are flexible enough to solve them all.
 However, the goal is the most difficult version of the puzzle as shown below.